Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 ## Turtlesim in ROS Foxy:-
 ####
-- Start by updating and upgrading the system in a new terminal, and Install the turtlesim package for the ROS 2 distro:
+- Start by updating and upgrading the system in a new terminal, and Install the turtlesim package for the ROS Foxy distro:
 ####
 ```bash
 sudo apt update